Leah Remini Speaks Out Against Tom Cruise, Claims Actor Has ‘Manipulated His Image’ Through Scientology

 Once the host of the A&E series Scientology and the Aftermath, Leah and Mike Rinder, a former high-ranking official in Scientology who also left, has debuted a new podcast where they are able to delve more into their investigation into what they claim are the religion’s abuses of its power and its parishioners.

-Called Scientology: Fair Game, the podcast released its first episode on July 22.
+Called Scientology: Fair Game, iHeart radio released the first episode on July 22.
 The hosts moved to an audio format for their show due to the rigorous vetting process and network rules of what the hosts could and could not say during broadcast shows.

 The first episode titled “When Scientology Declares You Fair Game” featured Leah and Mike as they detailed the history, policy, and consequences of the controversial practice, reportedly implemented to intimidate anyone perceived as going against the group.
-A second episode titled “Scientology Deaths and Suicides” is available to listen now.
+A second episode titled “Scientology Deaths and Suicides” is available to listen to now.